amacgregor/allanmacgregor/src/pages/articles/2016-05-02-functional-programming-the-paradigm-for-the-next-generation/index.md

 ---
-title: "Functional Programming: The Paradigm for the Next Generation"
+title: 'Functional Programming: The Paradigm for the Next Generation'
 date: 2016-05-02T13:05:11-04:00
 layout: post
 draft: false
-path: "/posts/functional-programming-paradigm-next-generation"
+path: '/posts/functional-programming-paradigm-next-generation'
-category: "Programming"
+category: 'Programming'
 tags:
-    - "Programming"
+  - 'Programming'
-    - "Functional Programming"
+  - 'Functional Programming'
-    - "Software Engineering"
+  - 'Software Engineering'
-    - "Elixir"
+  - 'Elixir'
-description: "Functional programming is often treated as the fad of hipster mustachioed programmers, and more often is dismissed without much consideration"
+description: 'Functional programming is often treated as the fad of hipster mustachioed programmers, and more often is dismissed without much consideration'
 ---

 Functional programming is often treated as the fad of hipster mustachioed programmers, and more often is dismissed without much consideration; after all Object Oriented Programming is superior.
 Well, at least that use to be the trend but in recent years Functional programming has experienced a renaissance and as result functional programming languages are gaining more and more adoption.